pgbouncer/pgbouncer/doc/config.md

 Configure a maximum for the user (i.e. all pools with the user will not have more than this many server connections).

+### client_idle_timeout

+Set the maximum amount of time that a client is allowed to idly connect to the pgbouncer instance.
+If set this timeout applies in addition to the pgbouncer level config described above.

+Please note that this is a potentially dangeous timeout.

 ## Section [peers]

 The section `[peers]` defines the peers that PgBouncer can forward cancellation